serafinski/LangGraph-Compare/docs/index.rst

 -----------------
 This `package <https://pypi.org/project/langgraph_log_parser/>`_ requires Python 3.9 or higher.

-If you would like to develop this package, use Python 3.10 - since 3.10 is the needed minimum by Sphinx.

 To create virtual environment (using conda), use the following commands:

 .. code-block:: console